 The Program has adopted a list of Essential Functions that outlines the necessary communication, motor, intellectual/cognitive, and behavioral/social attributes deemed necessary for program completion and clinical practice within the field.
+The list of these essential functions is available upon request from the program.
 Students are expected to review this list and sign a form stating that they are or are not capable of performing the skills and abilities listed.